bpampel/zettel/content/population_dynamics_21-08-31.md

 - Rotskoff et al (2019)[^rotskoff_2019] applies birth-death to the optimization process of a neural networks.
 This is mostly a mathy paper with proofs but the actual implementation in sec 5 uses exactly the same idea for the birth-death events than we do.
   So this contains a very similar idea to ours, just that they do not want the samples but just the solution of the PDE, which acts as a gradient descent (didn't fully read how the optimization works, this is just a quick summary).\
   This is only a conference paper, though.
 Maybe there is a better (newer) paper?
+- Paper by Nemoto, Hidalgo and Lecomte (2017)[^nemoto_2017] that might be citeable instead of the PhD thesis:\
+  (contains lots of refereces to population dynamics papers)\
+  It's based on Giardina (2011)[^giardina_2011] and evaluates the stochastic errors of the method.
+  It uses discrete states and assigns a "desired number of copies" to each state by a transition matrix (depending on all states), but the construction makes sure that the total population is kept fixed during the cloning steps.
+  What exactly the transition matrix is (i.e. what configurations should be preferred) is left open in the general theory, and not too well explained in the simple example, so I didn't understand it when brushing over.

 ### new papers
 - There is a new paper by Reich & Weissmann[^reich_2021] that somewhat mathy presents some approaches at solving the Fokker-Planck equation with multiple-particle approaches:\